Growing UP and Upside Down in the Garden!

 If you live in an area surrounded by other buildings, balcony or patio may be shaded most of the time; therefore, you should choose your plants accordingly.
 Leafy vegetables like lettuce, cabbage, and greens do well with limited sunlight, making good choices for shady areas.

-If you are blessed with an abundance of sunshine, your selection of plants will be greater, as vegetables thrive best in full sun.
+If you are blessed with an abundance of sunshine, especially owning the whole backyard and the large outdoor storage space, your selection of plants will be greater, as vegetables thrive best in full sun.

 Vertical Gardening Utilizes:

 Containers: Nearly any type of container can be used for growing vegetable plants.
 Old washtubs, wooden crates, gallon-sized coffee cans, used hessian coffee bags (ask at your local coffee roasters) and even five-gallon buckets can be implemented for growing crops as long as they provide adequate drainage